Townsville (QLD), Australia

 JCU has a two-step application process for the Bachelor of Medicine, Bachelor of Surgery:

-Note: a Predication of Academic Achievement form must be received by 4pm (AEST), 6 October 2023.
+Note: a Predication of Academic Achievement form must be received early October.

 School subject prerequisites: English (Units 3/4, C); Mathematical Methods (Units 3/4, C); Chemistry (Units 3/4, C), Also, applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 3b – Schedule II of the JCU Admissions Policy.
 Students also need to take note that in accordance with the National Registration Board’s requirement, they must hold a valid IELTS (academic module) minimum score of 7.0 in all components within 2 years prior to applying for registration.

-JCU medical interview offers will be released on 10th of November 2023.
+JCU medical interview offers will be released early November.

 See more about Medical Interview training sessions.
 Register and secure your spot as MedEntry only accepts a small number of students per session.